sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 hidden: false
 ---

-As you scale up and encounter more document complexity, you can optimize your extraction strategy.
+As you scale up and encounter document complexity, you can optimize your extraction strategy.
 As part of this optimization, choose between LLMs or layout-based extraction methods.

 See the following diagram for an overview of document structure and variability, and when to use Sensible Instruct (LLMs) or SenseML (layout-based) for extractions: